 Conservatives

 This is the previous batch of Americans and Canadians.
 Typically they left during Covid and settled in Mexico.
 Some went back after not managing to make things work for themselves in Mexico, but many have stayed and formed communities.
-There is still a constant flow of North American conservatives who are disillusioned in general.
-This type of immigration has slowed down with Trump’s election and Trudeau’s likely loss at the upcoming elections.
+This type of immigration has slowed down with Trump’s election but Canadians are still going strong.

-Apolitical Americans who are sick of all the politics in America
+Apolitical Americans who are sick of the divisive politics in America

 They just want to live in peace away from all the nonsense.
 The beach in Mexico is a good destination for this.